johnalison/WorkingPhilosophy/BookNotes/DeepWork.md

 - Our work culture shift toward the shallow is exposing a massive economic and personal opportunity for the few that recognize the potential of resisting this trend.

 - The growing necessity of deep work is new.
 In an industrial economy most workers could do fine with out working without distraction.
 In the information economy, deep work is becoming a key currency.
-"Super power of the 21C"
+"Super power of the 21C" #NowIsDifferent

-- "Deep work hypothesis" DW is becoming increasingly rare at the same time its becoming increasingly valuable in our economy.
+- "Deep work hypothesis" DW is becoming increasingly rare at the same time its becoming increasingly valuable in our economy. #Paradox

 - Core abilities for future: Be able to quickly master hard things.
 Be able to produce at an elite level.
 Both quality and speed.

 - If you dont produce you wont thrive, no matter how skilled or talented you are.

-- To learn hard things quickly you must focus intensely without distraction.
+- To learn hard things quickly you must focus intensely without distraction. #MentalModels

 - When you switch tasks your attention doesn't immediately follow, there is a residual  that is stuck in the previous task.